AdrienVannson/doreisa-internship/report/report.typ

 The high execution times for the bigger cluster sizes are due to the first three tasks, which had a limited impact on smaller runs: creating the array, partitioning the task graph and sending it to the scheduling actors.
 These steps correspond to the centralized part of Doreisa that is executed on the head node.
 To further optimize the system, we need to focus on these steps.

-== Iteration preparation

-=== Presentation
+== Doreisa v3: Asynchronous task graph processing

 Thanks to the previous improvements, we managed to make the performance of Doreisa acceptable in most situations.
 Even with a large number of nodes in the cluster, an iteration takes less than one second to be executed.
 However, we might want to further reduce this latency to make the system work efficiently with even more chunks per node.

-Since the tasks that need to be performed (task graph partitioning, scheduling, etc) are already quite optimized, the idea is now to hide the time taken to execute these tasks by executing them in advance, before the data is available.
+The idea is now to hide the time taken to execute the centralized tasks mentioned in the previous section by executing them in advance, before the data is available.

-We will let the user define the tasks that will need to be performed in advance by letting them define an optional callback, called a few iterations before the data is actually available.
-The Doreisa scheduler is then able to immediately start shipping the task graphs to the scheduling actors, without having to wait for the data to be ready.
-The user can prepare several iterations in parallel, so that the preparation of iterations is never a bottleneck.
-The tasks will start being executed as soon as the data is available, and the user will be able retrieve and use the results from the standard callback.
+We let the user define the tasks that need to be performed in advance by defining an optional callback, called a few iterations before the data is actually available.
+The Doreisa scheduler immediately starts shipping the task graphs to the scheduling actors, without having to wait for the data to be ready.
+The user can prepare several iterations in parallel: this pipelining prevents the centralized processing of the task graph from becoming a bottleneck.

-This mechanism relies on Dask's persist API: instead of calling the `compute` method that executes the computation and returns its result, the `persist` method starts the computation in the background and returns a Dask array containing futures to the final result.
+The definition of the analytic tasks before the availability of the data relies on Dask's `persist` API.
+Instead of calling the `compute` method that executes the computation and returns its result, the `persist` method starts the computation in the background and returns a Dask array.
+The internal representation of this new array is simple: it contains `ObjectRefs` to the result of the computation.
+Calling the `compute` method on this array will retrieve the result from the `ObjectRef`, without handeling the whole original task graph.

 The Doreisa scheduler needs to be updated to support this feature: if the scheduler is called from a `persist` call, it directly returns `ObjectRefs` to the final result, without getting their value.

 === User API